 Maybe you don’t have to decide between these two cards at all.

-With most travel on pause, paying $550 for a card with premium travel perks was a tough sell.
-But maybe you’ll want those benefits down the line.
-While Chase won’t let you earn the sign-up bonus on the Reserve card if you’ve earned the welcome bonus from the Chase Sapphire Preferred card within the last 48 months, that doesn’t mean you can’t maximize both cards.
+Paying $550 for a card with premium travel perks can still be a tough sell.
+But maybe you'll want those benefits later on down the line.
+While Chase won't let you earn the sign-up bonus on the Reserve card if you've earned the welcome bonus from the Chase Sapphire Preferred card within the last 48 months, that doesn't mean you can't maximize both cards.

-You can start by opening the Chase Sapphire Preferred Card, netting you an extra 10,000 Chase Ultimate Rewards.
+You can start by opening the *chase sapphire preferred*.
 When year two rolls around, you could upgrade to the Chase Sapphire Reserve, keeping those additional points – while getting all the extra perks that come with the Reserve with the ability to redeem your points for some extra value.

-So as long as you are okay holding the Preferred for a year, you’ll end up with a bigger stash of points that are worth more starting in year two.
+So as long as you are okay holding the Preferred for a year, you'll end up with a more valuable stash of points in year two.

 Transfer Partner Equality

 There’s no denying that the Chase Sapphire Reserve comes with some worthwhile benefits.
-And one of the biggest benefits is the additional value you get per point when booking directly through the Chase Ultimate Rewards travel portal.
+And one of the biggest benefits is the additional value you get when booking directly through Chase Travel℠.

-However, the best way to squeeze more value out of your Chase points is by transferring them to 10 airlines or three hotel partners.
+However, the best way to squeeze more value out of your Chase points is by transferring them to more than a dozen different airline and hotel partners.
 And in the Chase Sapphire Preferred vs Reserve battle, neither card has the edge over the other here.

 No matter if you have the Chase Sapphire Preferred or Reserve, your points transfer at the same 1:1 ratio to every Chase transfer partner.
 When you consider the additional upfront cost of the Reserve card, the additional value of the far cheaper Chase Sapphire Preferred card is undeniable.

-Read more: Great Ways to Use a 60K Bonus from the Chase Sapphire Preferred
+Read more: Great Ways to Use a Big Bonus from the Chase Sapphire Preferred

 Sapphire Travel Insurance Benefits